Postage stamps and postal history of the Philippines: World War II

 On October 20, 1944, American forces landed on the shores of Leyte.
 Nineteen days later, the Post Office of Tacloban was reopened amidst the still smoking ruins.
-The stamps were pre-war Commonwealth stamps overprinted with the word “Victory” using a rubber stamp.
+The stamps were pre-war Commonwealth stamps overprinted with the word "Victory" using a rubber stamp.

 The Third Republic

 The inauguration of the Third Philippine Republic on July 4, 1946, was commemorated by a stamp showing a Filipino woman in native dress with a crown of laurel and holding in her hands the Philippine Flag.
 In the background were the flags of all the nations.
 The stamp, therefore, not only symbolizes the independence of the Philippines but also heralded her new role in the great family of the nations.

-Indicative of the growing stature and importance of the young Republic in the affairs of the world were the various stamps issued in honor of the international conventions and exhibitions held in this country, like the Conference of the United Nations Economic Commission in Asia and the Far East (ECAFE) held in Baguio on November 24, 1947.
+Indicative of the growing stature and importance of the young Republic in the affairs of the world were the various stamps issued in honor of the international conventions and exhibitions held in the country, like the Conference of the United Nations Economic Commission in Asia and the Far East (ECAFE) held in Baguio on November 24, 1947.
 The Conference of the United Nations Food and Agricultural Organization (FAO) held also in Baguio on February 23, 1948, the 5th World Congress of Junior Chamber International (JAYCEE) held in Manila on March 1, 1950, the Fourth Meeting of the Indo Fisheries Council held in Quezon City on October 23, 1952 and First Pan Asian Philatelic Exhibition (PANAPEX) held in Manila on November 16, 1952.

-The new special delivery stamp issued on December 22, 1947 pictured the Philippines' progress.
+The new special delivery stamp issued on December 22, 1947, pictured the Philippines' progress.
 The old stamp portrayed a postal messenger jogging against the background of Mt.
 Mayon, the new stamp showed a mail messenger riding on a bicycle to deliver a letter.
 In the background may be seen the Manila Post Office Building.

 The Philippines commemorated on her stamps the two Americans who helped rid the Philippines of the Japanese invaders: Douglas MacArthur and Franklin Delano Roosevelt.
 The last objects that President Roosevelt touched before his sudden death were Philippine stamps, as documented in Roosevelt in Retrospect by John Gunther.

 Stamps

 Design error

 In 1932 an error in a Philippine stamp caused a mild sensation in the philatelic world.
 The Philippines issued an 18 centavo stamp depicting Pagsanjan Falls.
-American newspaperman Ernest A Kehr noticed the similarity between the falls shown on the stamp and that of another one in California.
+American newspaperman Ernest A. Kehr noticed the similarity between the falls shown on the stamp and that of another one in California.
 He communicated his suspicions to Lowell Thomas, the famous radio commentator.
-When the latter checked the matter in Washington D.C., he was informed by the authorities that what had been reproduced on the stamp and labeled Pagsanjan Falls was in reality Vernal Falls, in Yosemite, California.
+When the latter checked the matter in Washington, D.C., he was informed by the authorities that what had been reproduced on the stamp and labeled Pagsanjan Falls was in reality Vernal Falls, in Yosemite, California.

+Historic events stamps 1935

-On February 15, 1935 stamps depicting historical events were first issued.
+On February 15, 1935, stamps depicting historical events were first issued.
 A set of pictorial stamps showing fourteen different scenes were released.
 The 10 cent Fort Santiago, the 16 cent Magellan, the 30 cent Blood Compact, the 1 peso Barasoain Church and the 2 peso Battle of Manila Bay commemorated unforgettable chapters in the Filipino history.